sampler36/Sprint-Challenge-Theory-CA/theory.md

   Remember the ε transition can be used to move between states without consuming input.

+  Answer: firstly i have to explain the regex

+ ab*c+d?[ef]

+ a matches the characters  a literally (case sensitive) b* matches the character b literally (case sensitive)
+* Quantifier — Matches between zero and unlimited times, as many times as possible, giving back as needed (greedy) c+ matches the character c literally (case sensitive)
++ Quantifier — Matches between one and unlimited times, as many times as possible, giving back as needed (greedy) d? matches the character d literally (case sensitive)
+?
+Quantifier — Matches between zero and one times, as many times as possible, giving back as needed (greedy) Match a single character present in the list below [ef] ef matches a single character in the list ef (case sensitive) the the statemachine  is attachech i the  picture

 b.
 Draw a state machine diagram for the lion and label the transition events that cause state transitions.